 Depression: Carefully weigh the risks and benefits of treatment with Otezla for patients with a history of depression and/or suicidal thoughts/behavior, or in patients who develop such symptoms while on Otezla.
 Patients, caregivers, and families should be advised of the need to be alert for the emergence or worsening of depression, suicidal thoughts or other mood changes, and they should contact their healthcare provider if such changes occur

-Psoriasis: Treatment with Otezla is associated with an increase in depression.
-During clinical trials, 1.3% (12/920) of patients reported depression compared to 0.4% (2/506) on placebo.
+Plaque Psoriasis: Treatment with Otezla is associated with an increase in depression.
+During clinical trials in patients with moderate to severe plaque psoriasis, 1.3% (12/920) of patients reported depression compared to 0.4% (2/506) on placebo.
 Depression was reported as serious in 0.1% (1/1308) of patients exposed to Otezla, compared to none in placebo-treated patients (0/506).
 Suicidal behavior was observed in 0.1% (1/1308) of patients on Otezla, compared to 0.2% (1/506) on placebo.
 One patient treated with Otezla attempted suicide; one patient on placebo committed suicide

 Psoriatic Arthritis: Treatment with Otezla is associated with an increase in depression.
 During clinical trials, 1.0% (10/998) reported depression or depressed mood compared to 0.8% (4/495) treated with placebo.
 Suicidal ideation and behavior was observed in 0.2% (3/1441) of patients on Otezla, compared to none in placebo-treated patients.
 Depression was reported as serious in 0.2% (3/1441) of patients exposed to Otezla, compared to none in placebo-treated patients (0/495).
 Two patients who received placebo committed suicide compared to none on Otezla